dimitrietataru/csharpstyle/06. Expressions/✔ break lines correctly.md

 ###

 > Break at the dot separator '.'
-> Break at a comma ',', but it stays attacjed to the token that precedes it.
+> Break at a comma ',', but it stays attached to the token that precedes it.
 > Break at lambda operator '=>'
 > Break at opening curly bracket '{' for in-line initializations.
 > Break at logical operators.